e45lee/simple-fsub-mutability-proofs/README.md

 1. System Lm, our untyped reference immutability calculus with the dynamic immutability safety results discussed in Section 3 of the paper.
-2. System Fm, our typed calculi building on Lm and Fm with both the static soundness results discussed in Section 4 of our paper as well as the dynamic immutability safety results discussed in Section 4 of the paper.
+2. System Fm, our typed calculi building on Lm and System F-sub with both the static soundness results discussed in Section 4 of our paper as well as the dynamic immutability safety results discussed in Section 4 of the paper.